TriKro/rsb-content/part3-generative_market_research/contextual-inquiry.md

 # Contextual Inquiry

 ## In Brief
 A combination of semi-structured interview and observations done in the actual location where the problem occurs or the solution will be used.
-This method avoids hypothetical statements and helps reveal knowledge that the customer may have, but be unaware of and thus unable to communicate in a traditional interview.
+This method avoids hypothetical statements and helps reveal knowledge that the customer may have but is unaware of and thus unable to communicate in a traditional interview.
 It may also reveal substitute products, competitors, or workarounds that will help define the optimal solution.

 ## Helps Answer
 - What are the customer’s pain points?